Adaptive Catalyst for Smooth Convex Optimization: The Main Scheme

-\ai {\textit{Remark 2.
-Note that in proposition~\ref{main_prop} the first estimate corresponds to the estimate of the convergence rate of the method $\mathcal{M}$ for convex problems.
-And the second estimate corresponds to the estimate for strongly convex problems. }}
+\begin{rmk} Note that in \gav{Assumption}~\ref{main_prop} the first estimate corresponds to the estimate of the convergence rate of the method $\mathcal{M}$ for convex problems.
+And the second estimate corresponds to the estimate for strongly convex problems. \end{rmk}

 Our main goal is to propose a scheme to accelerate methods of this type.
 But note that we apply our scheme only to degenerate convex problems since it does not take into account the strong convexity of the original problem.